-You don't have to come to Baltimore for a UB degree.
+You don't have to come to Baltimore for a UBalt degree.

-Watch a brief webinar to learn how you can earn your UB master's degree in cyber investigations at the Universities at Shady Grove.
+Watch a brief webinar to learn how you can earn your UBalt master's degree in cyber investigations at The Universities at Shady Grove.

 For questions about USG admission:

 For questions about USG advising:

 You can earn The University of Baltimore’s M.S. in Forensic Science–Cyber Investigations degree at The Universities at Shady Grove in Rockville, Maryland.